AusDTO/dta-website/_posts/2017-12-07-smart-cities-dashboard.md

 hero-image: /images/blog-banners/smart-cities-dashboard-hero.png
 twitter-image: /images/blog-twitter/smart-cities-dashboard-twitter.png
 facebook-image: /images/blog-facebook/smart-cities-dashboard-facebook.png
-searchexcerpt: Today we’ve released a new dashboard that tracks the performance of Australia’s largest cities.
-Product Manager, Mariam Ibraheim shares the story of how it was developed from paper prototype to working alpha.
+searchexcerpt: We’ve released a new dashboard that tracks the performance of Australia’s largest cities.
+Product Manager, Mariam Ibraheim, shares the story of how it was developed.
 lede: "We’ve released a new dashboard that tracks the performance of Australia’s largest cities.
 Product Manager, Mariam Ibraheim, shares the story of how it was developed."
 ---
 <figure>